This guide explains how to use the board for administrators.

 If that step is already used by a card (i.e., the card’s current state is that step), deleting the step will set the card’s step to “undefined”.

-■ Add Transition
+■ Add transition

 Click on a cell in the table to add a transition.
 The row represents the source step, and the column represents the destination step.